asconix/rfcs/rfcs/0057-secrets-for-services.md

 Design goals:
 * A set of secrets are made available to a set of services only for the duration of their execution
-* Retrieved secrets are only accessible to the service processe and root
+* Retrieved secrets are only accessible to the service processes and root
-* Retrieved secrets are reliably cleaned up when services are stopped, killed, crash or the system is restarted.
+* Retrieved secrets are reliably cleaned up when the services stop, crash, receive sigkill or the system is restarted

 Core concepts and terminology: